davenkin/andy-springboot-sample/ADRs/004_use_cqrs.md

     }
 ```

-- The second point is that the database table serves as a container for both command side data and query side data.
+- Database table serves as a container for both command side data and query side data.
 For
   example, in `Equipment`, besides its own coherent business fields, the `maintenanceRecordCount` is added for the query
   side.